 A few years ago, I met the wonderful people of Michelangelo Capri.
 They have now moved their restaurant to a garden in Anacapri where they offer private tastings and cooking classes.
 I cannot recommend this enough.
 It was one of my favorite days of the whole trip and something I share with everyone who asks about my trip.
 I would book as soon as you book your flight to make sure you can get your ideal date.

 They grow all the vegetables and fruits in their garden and cook from scratch.
 It is an amazing experience.
 You can book here.
 This includes taxi transfer to and from the center of Capri.

 You may remember their name from the olive oils I buy and use all the time.
 You can order them and ship them directly to use along at home along with their sauces.

-The beach club and one of the only places I didn’t love on the whole trip was Bagni Beach Club.
+The beach club and one of the only places I didn’t love on the whole trip were Bagni Beach Club.
 I went here with my dad and we had seats away from the crowd so it felt different.
 The beach umbrellas were fun and colorful and made for great pictures.
 I know so many people commented on this when I posted on Instagram.

-The beach was packed and most kids and families so it was far from quiet and relaxing.
+The beach was packed and most kids and families so it were far from quiet and relaxing.
 I quickly shot a few images and then decided to close my tab and head back for a day at the pool at my hotel.
 It is great for families, I was just looking for a more quiet and relaxing experience to end my trip.

 Just a reminder none of this trip was sponsored or gifted.
 I booked and paid for everything myself from sales from The Print Shop.
 It is important to me to support other small businesses.
 If you would like to contribute to The Italy Fund.
 You can purchase a print from Italy from The Print Shop.
 I appreciate your support and I hope this post was helpful for future travel planning.